-The gravity term g(q) corresponds to the differential of the gravity potential $V_g(q)$, i.e., $g(q) = (\partial V_g(q)/\partial q)^T$.
-It is well known that the Hessian $H(q) := \partial^2 V_g(q)/\partial q^2$ of the gravity potential has an upper bound if the robot has only rotational joints5 [21].
-In case the manipulator also instead has prismatic joints, it is useful to consider a subset Q^p of the configuration space \mathbb{R}^n in which all the prismatic joints are bounded by their respective workspace boundaries.6 In this subset Q^p , the existence of an upper bound of the gravity Hessian is guaranteed.
-From a physical point of view, this bound is a priori not well defined since it clearly depends on the chosen physical units for the translational and rotational coordinates.
-In order to overcome this problem, particular matrix and vector norms are defined in the following by a scaling with the joint stiffness matrix.
+The gravity term g(q) corresponds to the differential of the gravity potential $V_q(q)$ , i.e. $g(q) = (\partial V_q(q)/\partial q)^T$ .
+It is well known that the Hessian $H(q) := \partial^2 V_q(q) / \partial q^2$ of the gravity potential has an upper bound if the robot has only rotational joints [21].
+In case that the manipulator instead has also prismatic joints, it is useful to consider a subset $Q^p$ of the configuration space $\mathbb{R}^n$ in which all the prismatic joints are bounded by their respective workspace boundaries.
+In this subset $Q^p$ the existence of an upper bound of the gravity Hessian is guaranteed.
+From a physical point of view this bound is a-priori not well defined since it clearly depends on the chosen physical units for the translational and rotational coordinates.
+In order to overcome this problem particular matrix and vector norms are defined in the following by a scaling with the joint stiffness matrix.

 Remark 1: The design of the gravity compensation in Section V-B does not involve the complete dynamics of the manipulator, but refers rather to the static case.
-Therefore, in this case, the stiffness matrix is the appropriate choice for defining a metric rather than the inertia matrix.
+Therefore, in this case the stiffness matrix is the appropriate choice for defining a metric rather than the inertia matrix.